BoxerInuOfficial/smartcontract/README.md

 Switch to BSC Network MetaMask to Binance Smart Chain You can buy $BOXER with the BSC network only.

 03. Visit our DxSale Page
 Open our DxSale page.
-(Click Here) And buy BOXER tokens
+And buy BOXER tokens

 04. How To Participate And Invest In DxSale Launchpad Step By Step Investing on crowdsales via DxSale:
 Check it our here: https://www.youtube.com/watch?v=iAZVoOONAIg